ghdunn/datasciencecoursera/README.md

 # datasciencecoursera
-The repo for Corsera Data Science Week 4 Assignment
+The repo for Coursera Data Science Week 4 Assignment